Aluminum Air Battery

 |HS-PS3-3||Design, build, and refine a device that works within given constraints to convert one form of energy into another form of energy.|

 Fine charcoal/graphite powder can cause eye irritation, skin irritation, gastrointestinal irritation, and respiratory tract irritation when contacted, consumed, or breathed in.
 While the amount of chemicals used in the lesson are not dangerous, eye protection, mask, and chemical-resistant gloves (e.g., latex, Nitrile) should be worn while working with chemicals.
-Always keep a close distance between your nose and the charcoal/graphite powder.
+Always maintain a good distance between your nose and the charcoal/graphite powder.

 - 1 small cup (e.g., 8 oz mason jars work well)